 SMSFs grant greater flexibility than other superannuation structures to minimise overall tax payments.
 If you are a SMSF trustee, you are entitled to the reduced superannuation tax rate.
 Provided the SMSF complies with legislation, your investment return would therefore be taxed at a maximum of 15% in Australia.

 The tax-free benefits are highly attractive.
 Benefits received after the age of 60 and pension payments received from the fund are tax-free.
-A SMSF with multiple members can also allocate earnings from members who are not retired to any retired members to realise additional tax advantages.

 We highly recommend that you seek advice in relation to SMSFs as they may also be utilised for tax strategies around capital gains and franking credits.

 The following forms of personal insurance can be paid through a SMSF:

 - Total and Permanent Disability Insurance; and

 Life policies are often held in SMSFs because the funding of premiums can become tax deductible if certain contributions are allocated to fund the premiums.
 The level of cover and insurance needs are unique to each individual.
 Professional advice must be sought prior to taking out a life insurance policy through a SMSF.